huntdatacenter/jujuna/README.md

 pip3 install .
 ```

 Run command `jujuna --help` to get the help menu.
+You can also check the usage in [the documentation](https://jujuna.readthedocs.io/en/latest/usage.html).

 ## Usage